-Hair that falls just below the shoulders is medium long.
+Hair that falls just below the shoulders is considered medium-length.
 It has all the volume and weight of long hair, plus the same power to add length to a round or square face by drawing the hair down.
 However, it’s not quite at the ‘epic mane’ level of long hair.
-This length works well if you have fine hair or are prone to developing split ends as you’ll still be able to create long hair favourites like bombshell waves and braids, but your hair won’t dry out or get frizzy.
-The only thing to keep in mind is that this hairstyle requires regular trims to keep it at the desired length.
+This length works well if you have fine hair or are prone to developing split ends as you’ll still be able to create long hair favorites like bombshell waves and braids, but your hair won’t dry out or get frizzy.
+The only thing to keep in mind is that this women’s hairstyle requires regular trims to keep it at the desired length.

 16. 1920s Long Hair

 While most people associate the 1920s with the bob, long hair was still very much in fashion in this roaring decade.
 Whether long or short, one of the defining styles of the time was finger waves.
-Super-sleek and polished, you can create this iconic look’s signature ‘s-shape’ waves with a flat iron, duckbill clips and a lot of hairspray.
+Super-sleek and polished, you can create this iconic look’s signature ‘s-shape’ waves with a flat iron, duckbill clips, and a lot of hairsprays.
 Alternatively, save this Great Gatsby-inspired style for a special occasion and have a professional do it for you.
-Unlike short hair, the weight of long hair will mean that your finger waves will likely form barrel curls at the ends as they drop – but that only adds to the old school elegance of the style.
+Unlike short hair, the weight of long hair will mean that your finger waves will likely form barrel curls at the ends as they drop – but that only adds to the old-school elegance of the style.

 17. 50s Long Hair